danielamadori/bpmn-cpi-simulation/README.md

 `linting.messages` event on the `eventBus`.

+## Exporting Diagrams

+The example applications allow you to export the currently loaded BPMN diagram as a PNG or SVG image via the [`bpmn-to-image`](https://github.com/bpmn-io/bpmn-to-image) package.
+Use the _Export as PNG_ or _Export as SVG_ buttons in the demo UI to trigger the download.

+This feature relies on the [`@bpmn-io/add-exporter`](https://github.com/bpmn-io/add-exporter) extension, which is already included in the examples, to embed exporter metadata into the exported diagrams.

 ## Additional Resources

 * [Talk: Making of token simulation](https://nikku.github.io/talks/2021-token-simulation) - The case for token simulation and how it builds on top of [bpmn-js](https://github.com/bpmn-io/bpmn-js)